 Unsettled Frontiers: The Rise and Fall of Settler Colonialism

 In this book project, I uncover the conditions under which states colonize frontier regions by expelling minorities and settling their lands.
-I have compiled new geocoded data on the incidence of ethnic cleansing and settler colonialism from around the world in the late 20th century.
-I have also collected new sub-national data tracking the incidence of settler colonialism in 20th century China, the former USSR, Indonesia, and Australia.
+I have compiled data on the incidence of ethnic cleansing and settler colonialism from around the world in the late 20th century.
+I have also collected new sub-national data tracking frontier settlement projects in 20th century China, the former USSR, Indonesia, and Australia.

-Rather than be explained by domestic politics or ethno-racial ideologies, I find that patterns of settler colonialism and ethnic cleansing in the contemporary world are shaped by the value of frontier territory and the military concerns of states.
-States disproportionately colonize strategically important areas in response to conflict: non-natural frontiers and areas populated by "disloyal" minorities.
+Rather than be explained by domestic politics or ethno-racial ideologies, I find that patterns of settler colonialism and ethnic cleansing are shaped by the value of frontier territory and the military concerns of states.
+States tend to colonize strategically important areas in response to conflict: non-natural frontiers and areas populated by "disloyal" minorities.

 However, as states develop and cities become magnets for labor, it is increasingly difficult to resettle people to contested frontiers.
-So, as states like Australia and China have developed economically, I find that they have no longer been able to effectively colonize frontier areas.
+So, as states urbanize and modernize, I find that they lose the power to colonize frontier areas.

-Rather, all states undergo what I term a colonial transition with modernization — developed states are are both less likely to engage in settler colonialism and less likely to have success when attempting to do so.
-Settler colonialism is, for this reason, best understood as a transitional phase in state building prior to modernization.
+For this reason, all states undergo what I term a colonial transition with modernization — developed states are are both less likely to engage in settler colonialism and less likely to have success when attempting to do so.
+Settler colonialism is a transitional phase in state building prior to modernization.